Work in Progress

 with Ana Paula De la O Campos, Benjamin Davis, and Marco D’Errico

-R&R at Journal of Development Studies
+Journal of Development Studies, forthcoming

 with Tilman Brück, Wolfgang Stojetz, Piero Ronzani, and Marco D’Errico